jarviscanada/jarvis_data_eng_TomasRotbauer/README.md

 ## Highlighted Projects
 **Database Design Toolkit** [[GitHub](https://github.com/tomasrotbauer/Database-Design-Toolkit)]: Developed a Python script for automating database design decisions.
 Capable of functional dependency-set closure, minimization, BCNF decomposition, and more.

+**Chess Game** [[GitHub](https://github.com/tomasrotbauer/Chess)]: Developed an against-the-computer chess game with intuitive GUI in Java using the Java Swing API.
+Followed MVC architecture for better code organization.
+Employed multithreading for increased performance when traversing the game tree.
+Utilized Negamax algorithm with alpha-beta pruning that reaches a ply depth of 7 in a timely manner.

-**Checkers Game with AI** [[GitHub](https://github.com/tomasrotbauer/checkers)]: Developed fully functional, against-the-computer checkers game with intuitive GUI in C++ using SFML graphics library.
+**Checkers Game** [[GitHub](https://github.com/tomasrotbauer/checkers)]: Developed fully functional, against-the-computer checkers game with intuitive GUI in C++ using SFML graphics library.
 Implemented Minimax algorithm with alpha-beta pruning capable of looking 12+ moves ahead in a timely manner which makes the AI virtually unbeatable by human players.

 **Python Sudoku Solver** [[GitHub](https://github.com/tomasrotbauer/sudoku-solver)]: Developed a Sudoku-solver program in Python featuring a user-friendly GUI implemented with Tkinter.
 Capable of solving all Sudoku puzzles, regardless of the difficulty level.